lllyasviel/style2paints/README.md

 2018.4.16 - We changed our time schedule:

-    1. PaintsTransfer V3 will have online demo, and V2 demo will not be avaliable online anymore.
+    1. PaintsTransfer V3 will have an online demo, and V2 demo will not be avaliable online anymore.
     2. PaintsTransfer V3 can do all what V2 can do (in theory).
     3. PaintsTransfer V3 will be renamed into PaintsTransfer-Gaussteria V1.0.
     4. PaintsTransfer-Gaussteria will be released at 2018.04.28 23:59 CST.